phpzone/phpzone/docs/source/basic-commands.rst

 Shell environment
 -----------------

-Shell environment provides interactive environment with fully support of history and autocomplete all commands.
+Shell environment provides an interactive environment with full support of history and auto-complete commands.
-Very useful when there are defined more commands and developer often switches between them.
+Very useful when there are more defined commands and the developer often switches between them.

 .. code-block:: bash